 The BDBP is a collection of measurements of atmospheric composition from various satellite-, balloon-, and ground-based measurements.
 The data base is described in detail in:

 The database comprises 3 sets of 90 files each.
 If you’ve read the paper you will know why there are 3 sets of 90 files.
 If you haven’t read the paper – go and read the paper.
-These files are available
+These are on our ftp server here and you will need to use an ftp client such as FileZilla to access the data.
+To obtain the username and password please contact stefanie@bodekerscientific.com.

 On the FTP server for this database you will see three different directories, viz.: